Toyota, nearing record profit, slows in Southeast Asia

-TOKYO, Aug 2 (Reuters) - Toyota Motor Corp’s slower-than-expected growth in Southeast Asia, its third biggest regional market, is becoming a headache as the world’s best-selling carmaker closes on its six-year-old profit record.
+TOKYO (Reuters) - Toyota Motor Corp’s (7203.T) slower-than-expected growth in Southeast Asia, its third biggest regional market, is becoming a headache as the world’s best-selling carmaker closes on its six-year-old profit record.

 In ASEAN - the biggest market for Toyota after North America and Japan, overwhelming Europe or China - the company has been hurt by government policy swings in Thailand and Indonesia and underperformed industry-wide growth.